chiragbharadwaj/ro/spec/README.md

   | EXPR ; CONTENTS

 # Cases for a pattern match; at least one case must be specified for a given match.
-#   If a match is to be used imperatively, then we use it as an expression.
+#   Evidently, matches cannot be used imperatively.
+This is a limitation of the language.
 CASES ::=
   | case PATTERN -> EXPR
   | case PATTERN -> EXPR